vaxp/.github/profile/README.md

 ## 🏴 Vision

-To make **Dark Lunaris** the most feared and respected name in algorithmic dominance, contributing to the world’s most advanced systems — from autonomous navigation and military-grade logic to creative design systems and next-gen application interfaces.
+To make **VAXP** the most feared and respected name in algorithmic dominance, contributing to the world’s most advanced systems — from autonomous navigation and military-grade logic to creative design systems and next-gen application interfaces.

 ---